DevAdedoyin/e-commerce-store-ui/README.md

 # The idea of the ui was gotten from https://dribbble.com/shots/14473051-eCommerce-Store-App-Design

 # The exact images used from the dribble link above was not available.
-Therefore, I got images used in this app from https://www.asos.com/search/?page=1&q=coat
+Therefore, images used in this app was gotten from https://www.asos.com/search/?page=1&q=coat